 The University of Guelph offers Counselling Services for any student who may be experiencing stressful events in their life.

-The Centre for New Students assists students with transitioning to studying and living at university and those who may be facing significant challenges or barriers.
+The Student Transition Office assists students with transitioning to studying and living at university and those who may be facing significant challenges or barriers.

 The Supported Learning Groups (SLG) at the University of Guelph offers students course specific support from both undergraduate students and professional staff.
 The University of Guelph offers Learning Services where staff and peer helpers provided assistance to students who would like to enhance their academic skill.
 Writing Services offers a variety of programs to help students with their academic writing.

 The Library & Learning Commons at the University of Guelph offers various resources for students including databases, journals, e-books, and e-videos.
 The library also provides services for students such as research help, online tutorial, and library guides.
 The Library Accessibility Services provides adaptive software, technology access, and other services designed to help students who are registered with the Student Accessibility Services.